+Service Delivery Met hod (check each that applies):

+Participant -directed as specified in Appendix E

+✓ Provider m anaged

+ervice may be provided by (check each that applies): ponsible Person

+Relative

+Legal Guar dian

+Provider Specificatio ns:

+Provider Category Provider Type Title

+Agency Electronic Communication Equipment and Monitoring Company

+Appendix C: Pa rticipant Services

+C-1/C -3: Provider Specifications for Service

+Service Type: O Service Name: A ther Service Assistive Technology

+Provider Category:

+Agency ~

+Provider Type:

+Provider Qualification ation Equipment and Monitoring Company

+License (specify)

+•

-Provider managed Specify whether the service may be provided by (check each that applies): ■ Legally Responsible Person ■ Relative ☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Electronic Communication Equipment and Monitoring Company Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Assistive Technology Provider Category: Agency Provider Type: Electronic Communication Equipment and Monitoring Company Provider Qualifications License (specify): Certificate (specify): Other Standard (specify): The monitoring agency must be capable of simultaneously responding to multiple signals for help from clients' PERS equipment.
+The monitoring agency must be capable of simultaneously responding to multiple signals for help from clients' PERS equipment.
 The monitoring agency's equipment must include a primary receiver, a stand-by information retrieval system and a separate telephone service, a stand-by receiver, a stand-by back up power supply, and a telephone line monitor.
 The primary receiver and back-up receiver must be independent and interchangeable.
 The clock printer must print out the time and date of the emergency signal, the PERS client's Medical identification code (PIC) and the emergency code that indicates whether the signal is active, passive, or a responder test.
 The telephone line monitor must give visual and audible signals when an incoming telephone line is disconnected for more than 10 seconds.
 The monitoring agency must maintain detailed technical and operations manuals that describe PERS elements including PERS equipment installation, functioning and testing; emergency response protocols; and record keeping and reporting procedures.

 DMH Contract.

 Registered and in good standing with the Missouri Secretary of State.
-Verification of Provider Qualifications Entity Responsible for Verification: Regional Offices Frequency of Verification: Prior to contract approval; as needed based on service monitoring concerns Appendix C: Participant Services C-1/C-3: Service Specification